What is a real estate investment trust?

 Public non-listed REITs (PNLRs)

-PNLRs are registered with the SEC but do not trade on national stock exchanges.
+PNLRs do not trade on national stock exchanges.
 Liquidity options include share repurchase programs or secondary marketplace transactions, but are generally limited.

 These real estate funds or companies are exempt from SEC registration, with shares that do not trade on national stock exchanges.
 Typically, private REITs can be sold to institutional investors only.